yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 15. On the Azure Cosmos DB output screen, enter the following:

     a.
-Document parameter name: Enter orderDocument.
+Document parameter name: Enter **orderDocument**.

     b.
-Collection name: Enter Orders.
+Collection name: Enter **Orders**.

     c.
 Partition key: Leave empty.

     e.
-Database name: Enter TicketManager.
+Database name: Enter **TicketManager**.

     e.
-Azure Cosmos DB account connection: Select new next to the text box, and select the Cosmos DB you created in Exercise 1, Task 6.
+Azure Cosmos DB account connection: Select **new** next to the text box, and select the Cosmos DB you created in Exercise 1, Task 6.

     ![Screenshot of Azure Cosmos DB output window with the values specified above entered into the fields.](media/cosmos-db-output-window.png "Azure Cosmos DB output window")

     f.
-Select Save.
+Select **Save**.
 You should now see an Azure Queue Storage trigger and an Azure Cosmos DB output on the Integrate screen.

     ![In the Integrate window, the fields under both Triggers and Outputs are circled. ](media/image120.png "Integrate window")